Exhibition catalog Roman Cieslewicz : La fabrique des images

 - 23 x 31,5 cm

-- Bookshop, Graphic design and ads, MAD's publications, Exhibition, Exhibition Roman Cieslewicz, la fabrique des images
+- Bookshop, MAD's publications, Exhibition, Exhibitions catalogs, Exhibition Roman Cieslewicz, la fabrique des images

 With Polish origin, Roman Cieslewicz (1930-1994) is a major actor of graphic design in France in the years 1960-1970.
 Trained at the School of Fine Arts in Krakow, he moved to Paris in 1963 to flee the dictatorship, bringing with him the aesthetics of the Polish poster school.
 An indefatigable graphic artist and a veritable image bank on his own, he strives to reflect his time through a minimalist and striking aesthetic, influenced by the avant-garde movements of the early twentieth century.